 Securing Tokens In A Progressive Web App

 Security is at the top of the agenda for every technological development, especially so in the open world of the World Wide Web and Internet generally.
 The core underlying challenge is that the web and Internet were not designed with a modern level of security in mind.
-This makes creating web experiences that are both highly usable and highly secure difficult.
+In terms of progressive web app development, this makes creating web experiences that are both highly usable and highly secure difficult.
+Appropriate progressive web app security can be achieved however, here are a few of our expert tips and methods to help you.

 In recent years technologies such as federated identity, OAuth ans Single Sign On have all become very popular on the web.
 Instead of having one hundred different user names and passwords for one hundred different web portals, users can have one username and password provided by a trusted partner (e.g. Azure Active Directory) and use that to log in to all their web portals without having to disclose the password to those systems.
 This is accomplished using a system of secure “tokens” that authorise users to access different systems.